Christian & Bible-Based Historical Fiction

-The very private news magazine of the Faithful Chosen of the Lord on the Eastern Frontier of the Empire of Rome.
+The very private news magazine of the Faithful Chosen of the Lord

 The 60-page historical fiction e-magazine from 1st century Jerusalem, published on the evening of the very first Easter Sunday, with our Jewish reporters covering all the events of Jesus’ passion, death, and resurrection, but from their own close-up point of view.